miguel-mzbi/Compilers-Lecture/labs/07/README.md

 * YACC

 ## Instructions
-Taking as imput the following code:
+Taking as input the following code:

 ```
 $ cat FILE